tpoisot/ms_connectance_complexity/ms_conn_compl.md

 to early approaches on "community modules" [groups of a few species within a large community, @holt_community_1997] a network level approach allows one to account for the whole community scale [@dunne_network_2006], thus integrating all direct and indirect interactions [@berlow_simple_2009].
-Networks have often been called "complex" [@williams_simple_2000], on account of the fact that they represent objects (ecological communities) with complex dynamics (i.-e. non-linear, sensitive to indirect interactions).
+Ecological networks have often been called "complex" [@williams_simple_2000], on account of the fact that they represent objects (ecological communities) with complex dynamics (i.-e. non-linear, sensitive to indirect interactions).
 Because networks are multi-faceted objects with a rich range of structure, ecologists have been looking for emerging properties that can be easily measured and analyzed,